 When you include the reason you are submitting an offer in compromise, you might claim that you have experienced an economic hardship that makes it impossible for you to pay the full amount.
 Other reasons include a doubt as to your liability for the amount owed or a doubt that the state’s revenue department will be able to collect the full amount within a reasonable time.

 When you complete Form CD-14C, you will need to provide even more information about your financial situation.
 The Georgia Department of Revenue wants to know as much as possible about whether you can pay the amount owed.
-Accepting an offer in compromise means the state is writing off a portion of your debt as a loss, so the reviewers will look carefully at every piece of information you provide on your offer.
+Accepting an offer in compromise means the state is writing off a portion of your back taxes as a loss, so the reviewers will look carefully at every piece of information you provide on your offer.

 Start by listing all assets you own, including:

 If you owe money on any assets, you will also need to include information about the loan balance for each.
 After listing your assets, the next step is providing details about your necessary monthly expenses.
 Examples of these include clothing, rent or mortgage payment, utilities, food, gas for your vehicle, and other costs required for you to stay alive.

 To provide what you’re spending on these expenses, you will need to include copies of your credit card statements, bank statements, and pay stubs.
 After completing all the lines on Form CD-14C that apply to you, the final step is calculating a reasonable offer.

 If the Georgia Department of Revenue doesn’t accept your offer, the reviewer might claim that your monthly expenses are higher than necessary or that your financial circumstances could change in the future.
 You do have the option of appealing the rejection.
 If you do appeal, you might want to think about offering a higher amount if you are financially able to do so.